 bush of non magnetic material measuring a maximum of 12mm is allowed on the side of the ring gear.
 Also allowed is a perforated bush measuring between 30/60mm mounted inside the axel near the rear hubs, it can be made of magnetic or non magnetic material with

+the exception of carbon.
 The rigidity of the rear axel is very important as a function in its own right but should also be considered in relation to the frame as this determines its rigidity.
 Most frames have three bearings, two of which are placed on

 Type A = Soft axel.
 Optimum performance, one must note however, that being soft makes it susceptible to bending in case of accident.
 Particularly suited to conditions of much rubber on track.

-Standard type B = Medium axel.
+type B = Medium axel.
 This is the standard axel normally mounted on all frames.
 Particularly suited to conditions of little rubber on track.

 Type C = Rigid axel.
 More rigid than the standard type but very flexible and elastic.
+Particularly

-Particularly adapted to high temperature conditions and much rubber on track.
+adapted to high temperature conditions and much rubber on track.

 Type D = Extra rigid axel.
 Harder and more rigid than type C, advisable when more adherence is needed at rear of kart.

 Most of the people who follow this sport think that the adjustments of a kart can be done in a standardised way.
 This is a fallacy, there may be a standard set-up, but many aspects must be evaluated only after a track inspection.
 The track may be very

 tyre-marked if there has recently been a race, or it may have rained, or it may have been used for hire-go-karts with hard tyres and so be very slippery, or many other possible cases.
 It is also common to find several fast drivers all with the same frame model

 but with very different set-ups, so this is why we will give you the main tips according to the varying perfomances of the frame.